VGamezz19/ShopLi/README.md

 I tried to show my knowledge with `Meteor`.
 I share my code to the people who wants to learn, compare and consult my code.

 ```
-If you see any error, please add comment in code
+If you see any error, please add comment in the code
 ```
 ### bookstores and framework that I use in the project

 I have used Meteor v1.4 with Blaze and Foundation.

-For add Foundation in Meteor project can be done with two steps (if you use scss):
+To add Foundation in Meteor project can be done with two steps (if you use scss):

 * insert this command in your terminal  `meteor add zurb:foundation-sites`